getpatchwork/patchwork/docs/development/xmlrpc.md

 # The XML-RPC API

 **NOTE:** This guide covers development information for the Patchwork XML-RPC API.
-For general usage of the API, refer to the [usage documentation][doc-usage].
+For information on using the REST API, refer to the [REST API documentation][doc-rest].
+For information on general usage of the XML-RPC API, refer to the [user documentation][doc-usage].

 Patchwork provides an XML-RPC API.
 This API can be used to be used to retrieve and modify information about patches, projects and more.